PE001-812

 B. Be able to

-2. Demonstrate skills of Christian ethical reasoning and decision making in relation to a selection of contemporary ethical issues
+2. Demonstrate skills of Christian ethical reasoning and decision making in relation to a selection of contemporary ethical issues.

-3. Present Critical evidence-based perspectives on Christian ethics
+3. Evaluate evidence-based perspectives on Christian ethics.

 C. Be in a position to

-1. Applying perspectives from ‘Christian Ethics’ to contemporary Christian living and ministry practice as a reflective practioner
+1. Apply knowledge, Critical thinking skills and perspectives from Christian Ethics to contemporary Christian living and ministry practice as a reflective practitioner.

 Content

-Section A: Biblical Ethics
+Section A: Philosophical and Theological Ethics

 • Introducing Ethics as a discipline: its nature and function.